 In addition, you can define custom menu commands that invoke arbitrary programs.
 This provides a simple yet powerful way to extend the editor.
 For example, you can create custom menu commands to:

 ... and much more!

 Aretext stores its configuration in a single YAML file.
-By default, the config file is located at
+You can edit the config file using the

 - name: default pattern: "**" config: autoIndent: false hideDirectories: [".git"] syntaxLanguage: plaintext tabExpand: false tabSize: 4 showLineNumbers: false - name: json pattern: "**/*.json" config: autoIndent: true syntaxLanguage: json tabExpand: true tabSize: 2 showLineNumbers: true